arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 sudo ./399-install-update
 ```

+Remember to set a new admin password at your first access.

-Remember that the default password for admin access is `fio`.
+***For image versions earlier than 844, the default password for admin access is `fio`.***

 Now you need to reboot the board by pressing its pushbutton for around 10 seconds.
 After that, connect again to your Portenta X8 through the Command Line and type the following commands: